 If there were no barriers to the addition of port calls, then for certain types of ships, the effect of the alteration of routes could be significant.
 The CO_2 emissions could be up to 6% higher than the expected emission reduction by 2030.
 However, there are significant additional costs related to the addition of a port call (e.g. financial interests related to longer journeys, additional charter, logistic and administrative costs, etc.).
-Moreover, the impacts of route shifting due to the addition of a port call (which are higher than the risk of modal shift) could be significantly less pronounced if the regulation provides for an adequate definition of a port call.
-Indeed, such definition could ensure that additional port calls are not calls of convenience.
+Moreover, the impacts of route shifting due to the addition of a port call (which are higher than the risk of modal shift) could be significantly less pronounced if the regulation provides for an adequate definition of a port calls of convenience.
 The risk of avoidance could therefore be significantly mitigated.

 The tax on emissions from fuel consumed would lead to increased expenditure on energy efficiency measures, new ships and/or engines and would contribute to the growth of the global market for these products with positive impacts on employment in Europe.
 The expected additional investment in technical energy efficiency measures which could lead to the creation of new jobs in shipyards and equipment manufacturers globally.
-The additional operating cost of \notin 300 million due to speed reduction is expected to create a limited number of additional jobs on ships relative to the baseline.
+The additional operating cost of €300 million due to speed reduction is expected to create a limited number of additional jobs on ships relative to the baseline.

-Due to reduced emissions of NO_X, SO2 and PM, monetised benefits for public health for the period until 2030 in the order of magnitude of $\epsilon 6 - 18$ billion can be expected for this policy option120.
+Due to reduced emissions of NO_X, SO2 and PM, monetised benefits for public health for the period until 2030 in the order of magnitude of \pounds - 18 billion can be expected for this policy option120.

-4.7.
+5.7.
 Option 3c: Contribution based compensation fund